 Camberwell Old Cemetery

-Nearest train station is Honor Oak Park and Peckham Rye train station is a short distance away.
+Train - Honor Oak Park and Peckham Rye train station

-There are bus stops on Brenchley Gardens, Forest Hill Road and Underhill Road.
+Bus - 63, 363 and P13 (bus stops on Brenchley Gardens, Forest Hill Road and Underhill Road)

 By 1984, 300,000 burials had been carried out at the cemetery.
 Camberwell New Cemetery was founded in 1901 in order to provide more space.
 The majority of burials now take place in this cemetery.